The District Project

 As part of this programme the WHO developed a ‘train the trainers’ model for use in non-specialist settings.
-SMMHEP set out to implement and fully assess this training model in a project based at Zomba Mental Hospital and run in collaboration with Associate Professor Chiwoza Bandawe, Clinical Psychologist in the College of Medicine in Blantyre.
+SMMHEP set out to implement and fully assess this training model in a project based at Zomba Mental Hospital and run in collaboration with Associate Professor Chiwoza Bandawe, Clinical Psychologist in the College of Medicine (now the Kumuzu University of Health Sciences) in Blantyre.
 Once a lead training team of experienced Malawian mental health professionals was appointed the teaching materials were contextualised for use in Malawi.
 The lead team delivered a 4-day training package to the District Mental Health Teams based in five Districts in southern Malawi.
 These Teams in turn delivered a 2-day training package and monthly supervision for three months to 500 primary healthcare workers and non-specialist clinicians in District Hospitals who rotate to primary care facilities.
 Peer led support groups for users and carers were established in each District which did not already have one and community awareness events were held in all five Districts.
 The knowledge, confidence and attitudes of those who were trained were measured, and an increase in knowledge and confidence was demonstrated.
 Focus group discussions illustrated the training programme’s acceptability.
 A full report of the project can be found in these two articles:

 Kokota D, Lund C, Ahrens J, Breuer E, Gilfillan S. Evaluation of mhGAP training for primary healthcare workers in Mulanje, Malawi: a quasi-experimental and time series study.
 Int J Ment Health Syst.
 2020;14:3.
 Published 2020 Jan 20. doi:10.1186/s13033-020-0337-0